When structures speak: How vibration monitoring revealed a hidden weakness

 A focused vibration monitoring effort was conducted, with following objectives:

-- Record vibration characteristics in the affected zones.
+• Record vibration signals in the affected zones.

-- Natural frequency concern: The natural frequency of the slab was approximately 5Hz.
-This is close to frequencies caused by foot traffic, creating noticeable but non-resonant vibrations.
+• The natural frequency of the slab was approximately 5Hz.
+This is close to frequencies caused by foot traffic, creating noticeable but non-resonant vibrations every time people moved through it.

-- Support weakness: Absence of beam connections and cracks in existing beams revealed deficiencies in shear and inadequate damping, amplifying vibrations.
+• Absence of beam connections and cracks in existing beams showed deficiencies in shear capacity and inadequate damping, thus amplifying vibrations.

-The root cause was identified as inadequate stiffness.
-A non-intrusive solution involving carbon-fiber reinforcement plates was recommended to enhance stiffness and reduce vibrations without major modifications, drastic enhancement of dead loads or reconstruction.
+The root cause was identified to be inadequate stiffness.
+Instead of major repairs, carbon-fiber reinforcement plates were recommended to enhance stiffness and reduce vibrations in the structure.

-- Proactive diagnostics prevent small issues from becoming structural problems.
+• Proactive testing prevents small issues from becoming major structural problems.

 © 2025 Nirixense Technologies Pvt.
 Ltd. All rights reserved. email: connect@nirixense.com